365 day money back guarantee

 Conclusion

-• Stay hydrated by drinking plenty of water
+• Stay hydrated – Drink plenty of water to support performance and prevent dehydration.

-is there anything you shouldn’t mix creatine with?
+Is there anything you shouldn’t mix creatine with?

 avoid mixing creatine with caffeine and alcohol.
 Caffeine may counteract creatine’s effectiveness, while alcohol can dehydrate you, potentially exacerbating creatine’s side effects.
 Stick to water, protein shakes, or juice to ensure optimal absorption and benefits.

-how much creatine is safe for kidneys?
+How much creatine is safe for kidneys?

 for most healthy individuals, up to 5 grams of creatine per day is safe and does not harm the kidneys.
 However, those with pre-existing kidney conditions should consult a healthcare professional before starting creatine supplementation.

-what is the difference between creatine and pre workout?
+What is the difference between creatine and pre workout?

 Creatine is a compound that boosts muscle energy production and enhances strength.
 Difference between creatine and pre workout is that pre-workout supplements are blends of various ingredients designed to improve performance, endurance, and focus during workouts.
 They often contain stimulants like caffeine.

-is pre workout creatine?
+Is pre workout creatine?

 No, pre-workout is not creatine.
 Pre-workout supplements may contain creatine as one of their ingredients, but they are broader formulations designed to boost overall workout performance, including energy, endurance, and focus, not just muscle energy.